-It follows from Lemma \ref{union locus}.
+\begin{proof} We first consider the critical case.
+It can be derived from Lemma \ref{union locus} as follows.
 By Theorem \ref{nonvanishing}, a prime divisor $D$ satisfying $\mathfrak{L}\cdot [D]=0$ is equivalent to the existence of some $I\subset [n-2]$ such that On the other hand, the criticality yields that $\nd(L_I) \geq |I|+1$.
 Then applying Lemma \ref{union locus} proves the result.

 The proof of the supercritical case is similar.
 By (1), we only need to deal with those irreducible subvarieties of codimension 2.
-By Theorem \ref{nonvanishing} again, a 2-codimensional subvariety $V$ satisfying $\mathfrak{L}\cdot [V]$ is equivalent to the existence of some $I\subset [n-2]$ such that On the other hand, the supercriticality yields that $\nd(L_I) \geq |I|+2$.
-Then applying Lemma \ref{union locus} proves the result.
+By Theorem \ref{nonvanishing} again, a 2-codimensional subvariety $V$ satisfying $\mathfrak{L}\cdot [V]=0$ is equivalent to the existence of some $I\subset [n-2]$ such that On the other hand, the supercriticality yields that $\nd(L_I) \geq |I|+2$.
+Applying Lemma \ref{union locus} then proves the result.

 This finishes the proof. \end{proof}

 \begin{rmk} Lemma \ref{locus} (1) can be also deduced directly from Proposition \ref{finite eff}. \end{rmk}

 \begin{rmk} When $\mathfrak{L}=(L_1,\cdots,L_{n-2})$ is a collection of free line bundles, by some easy geometric arguments, the properness of $N_1 (\mathfrak{L})$ and $N_2 (\mathfrak{L})$ also extends to a compact K\"ahler manifold.